 You can get Costco alcohol delivered to your house via services like Instacart, Drizly, and Shipt if you live in the following states (or Washington D.C.): California, Florida, Hawaii, Idaho, Illinois, Massachusetts, Minnesota, Missouri, Nebraska, North Carolina, and Ohio.
 Keep in mind that you will have to show proof that you’re of legal drinking age and be present to accept the delivery.

 Another fun fact to keep in mind: Certain states prohibit stores from requiring a membership to purchase alcohol.
-So if you live in the following states, you don’t need a Costco membership to purchase alcohol: Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Indiana, Kentucky, Massachusetts, Michigan, Minnesota, New York, Texas, or Vermont.
+So if you live in the following states, you don’t need a Costco membership to buy alcohol: Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Indiana, Kentucky, Massachusetts, Michigan, Minnesota, New York, Texas, or Vermont.

 Buy: Kirkland Signature French Vodka

-Estimated price: $23Shop Now
+Estimated price: $23

 What do the kids say these days?
 When you know you know.
 That’s the case for Costco’s Kirkland Signature French Vodka — not to be confused with the American Vodka.
 Named by many online reviewers as the single best deal at Costco period, The Kitchn’s panel of industry experts ranked it as their favorite vodka in a blind taste test with premium name-brands, noting it’s “sweet and bright” flavor.